yalewkidane/FIWARE_EPCIS_Mediation_Gateway/README.md

 # Oliot-MG (FIWARE EPCIS Mediation Gateway)

- Oliot-MG is a mediation gateway wich translates information from NGSI based IoT platform to EPCIS based IoT platform.
+ Oliot-MG is a mediation gateway which translates information from NGSI based IoT platform to EPCIS based IoT platform.
 This enables capturing state chage in FIWARE context broker in the form of EPCIS Event.

 ![](./src/main/resources/static/FIware_EPCIS_Mediation_Gateway.png)